ahigh2/overwatchCat/README.md

 The results of the operation are reported via Console stdout to the screen and are not persisted.
 The application is invoked via command line with arguments, see "Running the Application" for more details.

+Two example files have been included in this repo, war_and_peace.txt and cat_in_the_hat.txt.

 ## Getting Started